somangagain/somangagain/README.md

 *Artificial Intelligence & Information Architecture Laboratory (AIIA), Dankook University*
 - Focused on research in Computer Vision and Natural Language Processing.
 - (Nov 2024 ~ May 2025) Contributed to the project “Development of Counterfeit Currency Detection AI”:
-  - Used YOLO for object detection and linear regression for bounding box refinement.
-  - Applied ViT for feature extraction and localization from partial images.
+  - Performed object detection using YOLO and used ViT to localize partial images within the full image via feature extraction.
   - Trained and deployed models on edge devices with performance optimization.
 -----
 ### Activity